fujiwara/awslim/README.md

 This client is auto generated from the AWS SDK Go service client.

+## Motivation

+The AWS CLI is very useful, but it requires too many CPU and memory resources to boot up.
+This client is a simplified alternative to the AWS CLI for limited use cases.

 ## Build

 aws-sdk-client-go does not release binaries.
 Because the binary containing all services is too large, you need to build the client yourself to support the services you want to use.